IBM China workers strike over terms in $2.3 billion Lenovo deal

 Lenovo declined comment.

-Workers at Chinese factories are increasingly turning to protests and factory shut-downs when they feel the terms of international takeovers are not good enough or labor conditions have worsened.
+Workers at Chinese factories are increasingly turning to protests and factory shut-downs when they feel the terms of international takeovers are not good enough or labour conditions have worsened.

-Hundreds of employees stopped work at a Nokia factory in Dongguan in November, complaining of changes following Nokia's sale of its mobile phone business to U.S. software giant Microsoft Corp.
+Hundreds of employees stopped work at a Nokia factory in Dongguan in November, complaining of changes following Nokia's NOK1V.HE sale of its mobile phone business to U.S. software giant Microsoft Corp (MSFT.O).

-Last August, 5,000 workers in eastern Shandong Province went on strike to protest Apollo Tires Ltd's proposed $2.5 billion acquisition of U.S.-based Cooper Tire & Rubber Co.
+Last August, 5,000 workers in eastern Shandong Province went on strike to protest Apollo Tyres Ltd's (APLO.NS) proposed $2.5 billion acquisition of U.S.-based Cooper Tire & Rubber Co.

 (Reporting by Venus Wu, Grace Li, James Pomfret, Donny Kwok and Clare Baldwin Editing by Jeremy Gaunt)